-This write-up is an in-depth insight into workloads.
-What are they?
-What does a workload really mean in the cloud computing universe?
+This write-up is an insight into cloud workloads.
+It addresses questions such as What are they?
+What does a workload mean in the cloud computing space?
 How are they classified?
-How many types of workloads are there?
+How many types of workloads are there? and so on.

 Simply put, an application or a service deployed on the cloud is a workload.
-The service could be a massive one comprising of hundreds of microservices working in conjunction with each other or a modest individual service.
+The service could be a massive one comprising hundreds of microservices working in conjunction or a modest solo service.

-A workload is a resource running on the cloud consuming resources such as computing power.
+A workload is a resource running on the cloud consuming compute and possibly storage.
 There are different types of it, I’ll come to that.

-The term workload indicates abstraction & portability.
-When a service is called a workload, it means it can be moved around between different cloud platforms or from on-prem to the cloud or vice-versa without any dependencies or hassle.
+The term workload signifies abstraction and portability.
+When a service is called a workload, it means it can be moved across different cloud platforms or from on-prem to the cloud or vice-versa without any dependencies and fuss.

-The container technology of the cloud is a great enabler for moving workloads around without breaking stuff.
+Cloud container technology is a great enabler in moving workloads across platforms without breaking things.

 The below diagram shows a workload deployed on the cloud run by multiple machines.